tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

-**Thoughts:** Solved the DNA Pairing challenge without ZERO hints, only documentation, and Missing Letters with just ONE hint, so I'm quite proud of that!
+**Thoughts:** Solved the DNA Pairing challenge with ZERO hints, only documentation, and Missing Letters with just ONE hint, so I'm quite proud of that!
 Think I'm starting to get a hang of this because it's a bit easier to figure out which method to use and how to use them (with a bit of help from documentation).
 Excited to keep pushing forward.

 ### Day 37: January 5, 2019